flexxui/flexx/docs/pyscript/index.rst

 ---------------------------------
-Reference for the pyscript module
+Reference for the PYSCRIPT module
 ---------------------------------

 The pyscript module provides functionality to compile Python code to